nerdschoolbergen/build-and-deploy/_exercises/exercise_3.md

 From top to bottom, this tells TravisCI to:

-* Assume our app requires a NodeJS environment to build.
+* Assume our app requires a Node.js environment to build.
-* Use NodeJS 8.
+* Use the latest stable Node.js release (LTS).
-* Cache the node_modules directory so we don't have to wait for `npm install` on every build.
+* Cache the `node_modules` directory so we don't have to wait for `npm install` on every build.
 * Run the `build` script, which will build our app with production config.

 :pencil2: Save and git commit this file.
 Git push all your changes so far.